 Paper records don’t have built-in version histories and audit trails.
 Knowing who made which edits and additions requires that the physician signs the records each time.
 If changes are made, it’s not easy to locate where the changes were and who made them.

 This is important when auditing records or trying to find a previous physician who added information.
 An element of human error is always possible.
-Electronic health records have logs and version records that simplify auditing and tracking by automating it.
+Electronic health records have logs and version records that simplify medical record auditing and tracking by automating it.

 Paper Vs. Electronic Medical Record Keeping